tanwolf/NLP_Requirements-Engineering/README.md

     - Operational Efficiency: Requirement for the platform to efficiently perform basic operations like getting and adding data
     - Support and Documentation: Requirement for better support and documentation to aid users in their attempts to use the platform.

+Conclusion: The project has provided a solid starting point for requirement engineers seeking an overview of user pain points while working with Azure Data Factory.
+The dataset that has been generated can be utilized for further investigations.

+From a methodological perspective, the objective was to establish a consistent code architecture while exploring 'collaboration' with GPT4.
+The resulting LDA model has been thoroughly tested in numerous variations and is deemed sufficiently accurate for the purposes of this project.
+However, the training of unsupervised machine learning models could be further improved.
+These models currently exhibit slight overfitting and predict with an accuracy of 87%.
+There is also room for refactoring within the code itself.

+Notebooks with the final project results:
+01adf_query_whole_data_set.ipynb (Generates the preprocesses the data from Stackoverflow) 02adf_query_keyword_filter.ipynb (Filters the data, performs Latent Dirichilet Allocation) 03_svm.ipynb (validates most relevant topic found through LDA using Support Vector Machines) 04_logistic_regression_count_vectorizer.ipynb (validates most relevant topic found through LDA using Logistic Regression) 05_RNN.ipynb (validates most relevant topic found through LDA using RNN)